T R I P T I

 Do we have hot guys here?

-"Wait, Tripti Kashyap" the teacher's voice stopped me at the door the moment I entered, slightly out of breath.
+"Wait, Tripti Kashyap" the teacher's voice stopped me at the door the moment I entered.

-"I'm really sorry, sir... my car got punctured on the way" I lied smoothly, pretending to look frustrated.
+"I'm really sorry, sir... my car got punctured on the way" I lied smoothly and pretended to look frustrated.

-The truth was, I had overslept and then spent ten minutes deciding which earrings matched my outfit.
+The truth was, I overslept and then spent ten minutes deciding which earrings should match my outfit.

 The professor raised an eyebrow, clearly not impressed.